 1979-83 | BA - Aquatic Biology, University of California, Santa Barbara

 I have long been interested in the evolution mating systems, working with both branchiopod crustaceans and livebearing fish.
 Currently, my research has focused on delineating the factors favoring the evolution of hermaphroditism from dioecy (separate males and females) in animals.
 Over the years of studying this question, my research has evolved into an interdisciplinary (or "integrative") set of projects that combine to approach the complex question of how mating systems have evolved in crustaceans.
 Several graduate students and I are studying a variety of ecological and genetic aspects of the unique mating system found in one genus of Crustacea (Eulimnadia), seeking to discern the costs and benefits of selfing vs. outcrossing in this interesting set of species.
 Since this early work on this one genus, we have expanded to study mating system evolution across the family Limnadiidae using phylogeographic, ecological, behavioral, and genetic approaches.
 We published a paper establishing that shrimp in the genus Eulimnadia have reproduced via androdioecy for 24-180 million years, which is orders of magnitude longer than predicted by models of this mating system and the only system in which androdioecy is known to be this long-lived.
 We also published a review outlining the various androdioecious animals described to date, and noted that our clam shrimp are the most specious taxon known that is entirely androdioecious.
-We are now pursuing another dimension to this research which will add a paleontological aspect to our comparisons.
-We have teamed up with Dr. Lisa Park (University of Connecticut, Storrs) to explore our ability to assess mating system type using only fossilized carapaces of Limnadiidae.
-A previous graduate student (Dr. Tim Astrop) developed a method to reliably ascertain mating systems from the fossil record, which has opened up a broad range of research possibilities that allow us to explore associations of mating system with habitat characteristics over broad time spans.
+I also worked with Dr. Lisa Park (University of Connecticut, Storrs) and Dr. Tim Astrop (University of Bath) to explore our ability to assess mating system evolution using only fossilized carapaces of Limnadiidae.
+Dr. Astrop has developed a method to reliably ascertain mating systems from the fossil record, which has opened up a broad range of research possibilities that allow us to explore associations of mating system with habitat characteristics over broad time spans.